hafbau/lecture_notes/w10d1/README.md

 ### Some new things we learned

+- scaffold generator with rails api
+- looping through data in react to render jsx
 - How to repurpose material ui (component library in general) in our app
 - Learned about routes scoping in rails.
 In particular we scoped all api endpoints with '/api/v1' including versioning
 - We also learned the difference between scoping and nested resources.